gasparl/neatstats/EXAMPLE.md

 )
 ```

+This will produce a table as follows.
+(Well, this table here is formatted with Markdown notation, but the names and numbers are verbatim.)

 | aggr_group | rt_green_negative | rt_green_positive | rt_red_negative | rt_red_positive | er_green_negative | er_green_positive | er_red_negative | er_red_positive |
 |------------|-------------------|-------------------|-----------------|-----------------|-------------------|-------------------|-----------------|-----------------|
 | colorblind | 431.25±18.05      | 396.72±20.79      | 437.00±28.63    | 400.26±29.69    | 0.15±0.07         | 0.11±0.06         | 0.14±0.06       | 0.10±0.05       |
 | fullvision | 486.54±28.94      | 391.66±24.29      | 430.74±20.27    | 435.68±24.70    | 0.16±0.06         | 0.10±0.05         | 0.16±0.07       | 0.14±0.05       |

+This is not so nice though: let's modify rounding of RTs to zero, and convert error rates to percentages.
+(For the latter, you need to use a vector input, so in this case the original column values, e.g. `subjects_merged$er_green_negative`, multiplied manually by `100`.)

 ```R
 table_neat(